einav242/Ex4/README.md

 As part of this project, we can use a data structure and algorithms on graphs (oriented and weighted).

 ## The algoritm :
+The goal is for every agent to catch as many Pokemon as possible.
-We built an algorithm that works in such a way that we go through all the agents and every agent embedding the Pokemon closest to it, taking into account which Pokemon rib sits on.
+So we created an algorithm that works in such a way that we go through all the agents.
+And each agent places the Pokemon closest to him , taking into account which Pokemon rib sits on.
 In the edge function – we will check which Pokemon side sits on.
+And to know which Pokemon is best for the agent to catch (on the shortest route) Considered by the shortpath function the shortest route so that the agent can catch the Pokemon .

-### How to Run
+### How to Run The Game:
+To run our project you must open 2 CMD windows simultaneously from within the project

 ### Thr Result: